joshua-honig/ockham.net/README.md

 ## Principles

  - Every Ockham module should solve a clear problem that is not solved in the .Net BCL, or in the particular libraries it is meant to augment.
+ - **Ockham is not a framework**.
+Dependencies between Ockham modules shall be miminized.
- - Every Ockham module shall support [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/) 4.5+ and [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) 1.3+.
-At the moment we are specifically compiling against .Net 4.5, [.NET Standard 1.3](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard1.3.md) and [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).
-Specific modules may target other specific versions where appropriate (such as .Net 4.6, .Net 4.7), but only in addition to support of net45, netstandard1.3 and netstandard2.0
+ - Every Ockham module shall support [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/) 4.6+ and [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) 2.0+.
+A module may support earlier framework or .NET Standard versions, but is not required to do so.
+At the moment we are specifically compiling against .Net 4.6 and [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md) (net46 and netstandard2.0 target frameworks).
  - Ockham modules will follow the same naming and general pattern conventions as established in the [dotnet/corefx](https://github.com/dotnet/corefx) project.
 Specifically, see [Coding Guidelines](https://github.com/dotnet/corefx/tree/master/Documentation#coding-guidelines)
  - Ockham modules will be fully unit tested with [Xunit](https://xunit.github.io/) before publishing release versions.
-All tests shall pass against netcoreapp1.0, netcoreapp2.0, net45, and any other specific framework versions targeted by the applicable module.
+All tests shall pass against net46, netcoreapp2.0, and any other specific framework versions targeted by the applicable module.
  - Cloning, building, and modifying Ockham modules will be really, really easy
- - **Ockham is not a framework**.
-Dependencies between Ockham modules shall be miminized.

 ## Conventions